0xPARC/0xparc-intro-book/easy/src/intro.typ

 yet programmable cryptography promises that such a proof can be made using a general compiler rather than inventing an algorithm specific to SHA256.

-//#todo[Brian's image of an alarm clock and a computer chip]

 == Ideas in programmable cryptography

 These notes address programmable cryptography through expositions on specific topics.
 We quickly preview them here.